jedisct1/libsodium-doc/secret-key_cryptography/aegis/aegis-128l.md

   - It has a 128 bit nonce size, allowing random nonces to be safely used up to 2^48 messages for a single key.
   - It has a better security margin than AES-GCM
   - Leaking the state doesn’t leak the key
   - It is assumed to be key-committing, preventing partitioning attacks affecting other ciphers when used with low-entropy keys such as passwords.
-Namely, it is difficult to find distinct keys that successfully verify the same `(nonce, AD, ciphertext, tag)` tuple.
+Namely, it is difficult to find distinct keys and/or nonces that successfully verify the same `(ad, ciphertext, tag)` tuple.

 AEGIS-128L is also extremely fast on recent CPUs with AES pipelines, with lower memory usage than AES-GCM.